-A key strategy for urban renewal is to drive more investment into the districts and to help the local economy thrive.
-Fostering the expansion of local enterprise and career opportunities creates economic energy within the urban renewal district and beyond.
+One key strategy for urban renewal is to drive more investment into the districts and to help the local economy thrive.
+Fostering the expansion of local enterprise and career opportunities creates economic energy within the District and beyond.
 A key tool within economic development is CCDC's Participation Program.
-The participation program is a policy created to leverage private investment with public investment by funding public improvements through the tax increment the project generates.
+The participation program is a policy created to leverage private investment with public investment by funding public improvements through the tax increment a project generates.